-- Museum of Fine Arts** - Green Line E/Museum - Midtown Hotel (several blocks from the museum - but only 1 subway stop away on the Green Line
+- Museum of Fine Arts - Green Line E/Museum - Midtown Hotel (compare rates) - Several blocks from the museum - but only 1 subway stop away on the Green Line

-- New England Aquarium** - Blue Line/Aquarium - Boston Marriott Long Wharf - Just steps away (and it has a lovely indoor pool)
+- New England Aquarium - Blue Line/Aquarium - Boston Marriott Long Wharf (compare rates) - Just steps away, and it has a lovely indoor pool

-- Museum of Science** - Green Line/Science Park - Holiday Inn Express or Onyx - walk 1 block and take the Green Line from North Station to Science Park
+- Museum of Science - Green Line/Science Park - Hotel Indigo Boston Garden (compare rates) or Onyx (compare rates) - Walk 1 block and take the Green Line from North Station to Science Park

-- Boston Children's Museum* - Silver Line/Courthouse Station (children 11 and under ride free) - Residence Inn Seaport or Envoy Hotel - Both are about a 2-minute walk from the museum
+- Boston Children's Museum - Silver Line/Courthouse Station (children 11 and under ride free) - Residence Inn Seaport (find rates) or Envoy Hotel (compare rates) - Both are about a 2-minute walk from the museum

 On a cold winter night, nothing beats the warm welcome, tasty brew, and excellent food you'll find at Boston's friendly Irish pubs and historic taverns, some of which have been around since the American Revolution.